 Additionally, healthcare practitioners are subject to strict rules and regulations when establishing a practice.
-These regulations govern many things, such as who can own a practice, how the practice must be named, where the practice can be located and operate, and the types of business arrangements the owners of a practice can have with others.
+These regulations govern many things, such as who can own practice, how the practice must be named, where the practice can be located and operated—the types of business arrangements the owners of a practice can have with others.

 The process of purchasing a healthcare practice can be complicated, and trying to complete the process on your own may prove to be inefficient to your goals.
 There are multiple steps involved with purchasing an existing medical, dental, or veterinarian practice, including: